Hands in shape of heart

 Next Chapter Book Club Co-Facilitator

-Next Chapter Book Club Co-Facilitator is an opportunity for committed and consistent volunteers to assist with a bi-monthly book club at the Central Library.
+Next Chapter Book Club Co-Facilitator is an opportunity for committed and consistent volunteers to assist with a bi-monthly book club.
 The Next Chapter Book Club is committed to providing opportunities for people with intellectual and developmental disabilities (IDD) to read, learn and make friends in a relaxed, community setting.
 Two volunteers will serve as co-facilitators, under the direction of a library staff member, and will gather with the participants of the book club for one-hour to read aloud and discuss a book.
-The start date is pending, with a planned schedule of every other Tuesday afternoon from 4 PM to 5 PM.
+The schedule and library location is pending.
 Volunteers should have experience working with adults with developmental disabilities or comparable experience.
 Long-term, consistent commitment is important to this role, so volunteers should be able to commit to regularly attending.
 In addition to the traditional onboarding for volunteers, there is an online training to be completed through the Next Chapter Book Club organization.
+Anyone can participate, whatever their reading or ability level.
+NCBC members range from those who read proficiently to those who cannot read at all.
+We believe everyone has the ability to connect to a story and a right to share theirs.

 Internships